Adarsha16/CodeRoom/README.md

-# CODE ROOM
+# <span style="color:blue; animation: blinker 1s linear infinite;">CODE ROOM</span>

 Code Room is an unbelievably fast online code editor and compiler which allows you for real time collaboration.

 ![](./readmePicture.png)

 ### Features

-- Support Multiple language code compilation.
+- **Multi-language Support**: Compile code in multiple programming languages.
-- Uses Monaco Editor (the same that VS Code uses) for Indentation, Code Coloration, IntelliSense.
+- **Monaco Editor**: Enjoy the same code editing experience as in VS Code, with features like indentation, syntax highlighting, and IntelliSense.
-- Allows you to Code Collaborate with multiple uses in real time.
+- **Real-time Collaboration**: Code together with others in real-time.
-- Allows you to chat with your fellow collaborators.
+- **Integrated Chat**: Communicate seamlessly with your fellow collaborators.

 ### Get Started

-*Make sure Node is installed on your machine*
+*Ensure NodeJS is installed on your machine*

 ```sh